VoltDB/voltdb/tests/test_apps/ycsb/README.md

 		./run.sh load

-You can adjust loading parameters such as the number of keys to insert, in load.properties.
+You can adjust loading parameters such as the number of keys to insert in load.properties.

-Now you can run a workload by passing the workload name following the "workload" parameter, for example, to run workload A:
+Now you can run a workload by passing the name of the workload file following the "workload" parameter.
+For example, to run workload A:

 		./run.sh workload workloada

-If no workload name is provided, "workload" uses the YCSB core "workloadb" which mixes 95% reads with 5% updates.
-Please make sure your desired workload exists in $YCSB_HOME/workloads.
+If no file name is provided, "workload" uses the YCSB core "workloadb" which mixes 95% reads with 5% updates.
+Please make sure specified workload file exists in $YCSB_HOME/workloads.

 The zipfian distribution workload parameter is set as key with a double value greater than 0, by default is 0.99: zipfianconstant.

 Other run.sh Actions
 ---------------------
 - *run.sh* : start the server on localhost
-- *run.sh server <name of the leader host>* : start or add the server to cluster.
+- *run.sh server [leader]* : start or add the server to cluster.
 Default: localhost
 - *run.sh srccompile* : compile java clients and stored procedures
 - *run.sh jars* : compile java clients and stored procedures into two Java jarfiles
 - *run.sh init* : load the schema and stored procedures to server
 - *run.sh load* : load YCSB data to server
-- *run.sh workload <workload name>* : run a workload.
-Default: workload B
+- *run.sh workload [file]* : run a workload.
+Default: workloadb
 - *run.sh clean* : remove compilation and runtime artifacts, as well as the jars
 - *run.sh help* : show help messages